Hi and thank you for clicking on The Skipper.

 Elladan shook his head.
 "Not if you are with us."

 To be honest, I think all the Skipping messed up my personality.
-I'll watch movies (They're these little stories that are told in pictures...yeah.
-I knew you wouldn't get it.) and the main characters are always surprised and horrified when unexpected things happen.
-But, to me, it had become normal.
-By the time I turned twenty-one, I was so desensitized to the world around me.
-One moment I'll be in class taking notes—the next I'll be fleeing from mountain trolls.
-I'd even reached the point where I could laugh about it.
-It's not healthy.
+I would watch movies (They're these little stories that are told in pictures...never mind.
+I don't know why I bother trying to explain these things to people in Middle Earth.) and the main characters were always surprised and horrified when unexpected things happen.
+But, to me, the unexpected was normal.
+By the time I turned twenty-one, I was desensitized to the world around me.
+One moment I'd be in class taking notes, and the next I'd be fleeing from mountain trolls.
+I'd even reached the point where I could laugh about my misfortunes which, I'll tell you, is not healthy.
+But sometimes you have to laugh because the only other option to break.

-So anyways, all personal reflections aside, I Skipped about for the next few years.
-Nothing particularly interesting happened.
-That is, until my twenty-first birthday.
-You see, I had my friends Bonnie and Nick over to celebrate—and, well, it went something like this:
+So anyways, all personal reflections aside, I Skipped from world to world for the next few years, fleeing goblins, partying with hobbits, and avoiding the Third Marshall of the Riddermark.
+Nothing particularly interesting happened until my twenty-first birthday.
+I had my two best friends—Bonnie Jackson and Nick Hamersley—over to celebrate, and, well, it went something like this:

 I jumped onto the couch of my apartment living room and settled into the seat between Nick and Bonnie.